AY2526S1-CS2103T-W10-2/tp/docs/DeveloperGuide.md

 Validation done:
 - Same validation done as `addproperty`
-- Proper data types and formats for numeric fields (e.g. price, limit, offset)
+- Proper data types and formats for numeric fields (e.g. price)

 ##### Execution
 `FilterPropertyCommand` applies the `PropertyMatchesFilterPredicate` over the existing filtered contact list and produces a list of matching contacts.
-It is also changed based on the `limit` and `offset` given.
 The UI is then updated based on which properties that match the predicate.

 #### <u>Mark Property as Sold Command</u> (`sold`)